(A) Final leveling of a manufactured home.

 (3) Type of lock or latch.
 All egress doors shall be readily openable from the side from which egress is to be made without the use of a key or special knowledge or effort.

 (1) Width.
 Stairways shall not be less than thirty-six inches (914 mm) in clear width at all points above the permitted handrails height and below the required headroom height.
-Handrails shall not project more than four and one-half inches (114 mm) on either side of the stairway and the minimum clear width of the stairway at and below the handrail height, including treads and landings, shall not be less than thirty-one and one-half inches (787 mm) where a handrail is installed on one side and twenty-seven inches (698 mm) where handrails are provided on both sides.
+Handrails shall not project more than four and one-half inches (114 mm) on either side of the stairway.
+Where a handrail is installed on one side, the minimum clear width of the stairway at and below the handrail height, including treads and landings, shall not be less than thirty-one and one-half inches (787 mm).
+Where handrails are provided on both sides, the minimum clear width of the stairway at and below the handrail height, including treads and landings, shall not be less than twenty-seven inches (698 mm).

 (2) All stairs shall be illuminated in accordance with the requirements in the 2008 national electric code (NEC).

 (M) Headroom.
 The minimum headroom in all parts of the stairway shall not be less than six feet eight inches (2036 mm) measured vertically from the sloped plane adjoining the tread nosing or from the floor surface of the landing or platform.